|

 Airfoil characteristics

-Pro procvičení, alespoň jak doufáme, v anglickém jazyce přinášíme článek o aerodynamických charakteristikách vybraných profilů všelikých tvarů a proto i vlastností.
+Airfoil characteristics - Charakteristiky profilů Pro procvičení, alespoň jak doufáme, v anglickém jazyce přinášíme článek o aerodynamických charakteristikách vybraných profilů všelikých tvarů a proto i vlastností.
 Ty jsou porozumitelné z jednotlivých grafů.
 Jsou zde uvedeny i jejich souřadnice.
+Pro ty kdo nejsou zběhlí v tomto jazyce je zde malý slovník použitých pojmů:

 The first term, very often discussed, is the Reynolds number.
 It is a dimensionless criterion describing the relations at flowing around bodies.
 Two properties of air, its mass and its viscosity, determine the behaviour of the thin body layers over which the air flows.
 Viscosity could be roughly described as the stickiness and adhesiveness of the air and tends to keep the fluid in contact with surfaces.
 But it is the cause of the friction forces between the body surface and flowing fluid.
+The fluid mass and fluid velocities create the inertia forces of the flow.
+If the flowing fluid in the close distance of the body surface accelerates, the inertia forces increase.
+If it decelerates the inertia forces of the flow decreases.
+We can briefly say that friction forces have the negative effect and inertia forces have mostly the positive effect.
+Their result rivalry is explained by the Reynolds number.
+When the influence of the inertia forces (higher flow speeds and bigger airplane dimensions) predominates, the Reynolds numbers increase.
+The lift is higher and the drag is smaller.
+If the friction forces dominate, the Reynolds numbers decrease.
+The lift also decreases but the drag increases and it is not a good situation for flying.

 In Fig. No 8 there are shown examples of Reynolds numbers for some flying objects.
 There is also written, in the right hand corner, how to simply calculate Re number.
 Number 68 represents the mathematical constant concerning the air viscosity and is valid for low altitudes and temperatures between 15oC and 22oC.
 In winter the air is more favourable for models than in hot summer.
 Capital V is the flying speed expressed in m/s.
 Letter b is a characteristic dimension of the body which is the airfoil chord.